d3molisher/final_project/README.md

 1. Clone the repo
 2. Putting the required files in required directories
     * train file in directory: data/train/
-    * test file in directory: data/test/ [if needed to, optional]
+    * test file in directory: data/test/
     * **The data files in this repo are a part of samples, might not provide the correct output.
 Download the actual dataset from the links given ahead.**
 3. Run the model
 4. check the output file for the submission.csv